dart-lang/pub/doc/cache_layout.md

 All other packages in the cache are removed.

 Packages that are installed in the cache within 1 hour are not deleted.
-This is to minimize the potential for race-conditions.
+This is to minimize the risk of race-conditions.

 ## Logs